PerformanC/PerforVNMaker/docs/coder/init.md

   - `version`: The version of the VN, used by the system and in the About menu.
   - `optimizations`: The optimizations of the code generator.
     - `codeGenTimePositions`: If `true`, PerforVNM will generate a switch for faster `save` page loading. (high - speed)
-    - `useIntForSwitch`: If `true`, the code generator will use `int` instead of `String` for the `switch` in scenes detection.
-Be aware, this is an agressive optimization, not backward compatible with non-optimized save files, and should be only used if you're sure that you won't change the order of your scenes. (low - speed)
+    - `scenesNameHashing`: If `true`, the code generator, in code generation time, will hash the names of the scenes in `saves` switch page to reduce overhead of checking strings.
     - `minify`: If `true`, the code generator will minify the generated code by removing the identation spaces. (low - code size)
     - `reuseResources`: If `true`, the code generator will reuse any `sdp` and `ssp` resources that are identical in each scene. (low - speed & code size)